Oversteps (album): Release

 Oversteps was released on 22 March 2010.
 Before its release, numerous fake versions of the album showed up on Internet websites, just as had happened with the previous three sets.
 Brown said it was "becoming a bit of a tradition" at the time of the album's release.
 Oversteps peaked at number 13 on the UK Official Charts Company's Independent Albums Chart.
 In the US, the album peaked at No. 15 and No. 46 on Billboard's Dance/Electronic Albums and Heatseekers Albums charts, respectively, the week of 10 April 2010.

+A companion project to Oversteps, Move of Ten was released on 14 June 2010.
+While the project was long enough to be considered its own studio album, Brown and Booth classify it as an EP.